What is an AGV vehicle

 With its ability to transport and move goods, AGV technology also enhances operational efficiency on production lines in industrial factories.
 Implementing automation for warehouse management or goods transportation in industrial settings is a strategic choice to adapt to future changes.
 AGVs effectively meet these needs by providing reliable and efficient solutions for handling materials and products.

 Automated Guided Vehicles (AGVs) operate based on a combination of sensors, software, and control systems that allow them to navigate and transport materials without direct human control.
-Here’s how they work:
+To explain the working principle of AGV, these vehicles use technologies such as laser guidance, magnetic tape, or vision-based navigation to determine their routes and avoid obstacles while efficiently moving goods within industrial environments.

 Navigation & Guidance: